sonjoydatta/react-boilerplate/README.md

 # React Dashboard Boilerplate

-This is a professional Front-end boilerplate for building fast, rubust, and adaptable web application.
+This is a professional Front-end boilerplate for building fast, robust, and adaptable web applications.

 It's developed with some specific development philosophy but, you're free to architect your code in the way that you want.